 - The PAGE Awards

 - and at a push one of: Austin Film Festival; Final Draft Big Break or the Sundance Screenwriters Lab.

 That’s it, basically.

 Put together enough cash to make a trip to Cannes, Sundance or AN Other place where you know for a fact players of significance will be at.
-Then use all your wiles and innovation to approach, and pitch them.
+Then use all your wiles and innovation to approach, make them like you, and finally pitch them.

 Do not under any circumstances enter any contest that doesn’t appear on Stephanie’s list.